gohan-1/Romeo_juliet/README.md

 This game uses Python 3.9.
 Library: PyQt5 and colorama

+To install the libraries

+- set up virtual environment
-To install the libraries, run `pip install -r requirements.txt`
+- run `pip install -r requirements.txt`

 To run the console version, use this command: `python main.py`